On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Solution Setups Affecting the Success Probability

 Figure~\ref{fig:add_m_multiple_L} shows the final success probability as a function of the number of solutions $m$ for grids with different numbers $L$ of vertices per dimension.
 The colored lines represent the results for grids with $L$ varying from $100$ to $1000$ and with the number of solutions $m= \{1,2,\ldots,10\}$ following the $P_{L, m}$ set.

 As expected, because of the inversely proportional relation, the success probability decreases as the density of solutions increases by having more solutions in the grid.
 However, these results with the $P_{L, m}$ set also had that transitory phenomenon.
-For all cases, there are intervals where a disturbed behavior exists and, then, the success probability tends to decrease continuously.
+There are intervals where a disturbed behavior exists for all cases, and then the success probability tends to decrease continuously.

-This was one more perspective showing some uncertainty about the behavior of the LQW algorithm with small values of some input parameter.
-Thus, it is more confident to apply the LQW search algorithm in real scenarios where the input parameters are higher to avoid those disturbed behaviors presented in this work.
+This result constitutes one more perspective that shows some uncertainty about the behavior of the LQW algorithm with small values of some input parameters.
+Thus, it is more confident to apply the LQW search algorithm in real scenarios where the input parameters are higher to avoid all those disturbed behaviors.